fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

 ## Game base rules
 The games is played in "episodes" or "epochs", for each episode the agents are fixed, but if they "learn" through RL or other mechanisms, they can improve from the environment.
 Each episode is split in steps, where each step is a "tick".
-An agent has a fixed set of actions, and the environment is updated accordingly when the agents perfom one action among all possible ones.
+An agent has a fixed set of actions, and the environment is updated accordingly when the agents perform one action among all possible ones.
 This is repeated for each tick of an episode.

 After each episode ends, agents and environment are cleared.

 ## Default configuration
 Two teams composed by three agents and one totem.
-Each agent is generated with random equipment ( arms , misc, tail).
+Each agent is generated with random equipment (arms, misc, tail).
 Each slot may be filled or not, giving each agent different "abilities".
 Our network should be able to correctly exploit any of these abilities and come up with a "good" strategy to destroy the enemy and win.

-Win is defined by whichever team has the most points when times is up.
+Win is defined by whichever team has the most points when time is up.
 Standard reward function promotes killing and destroying totems.
 All other actions have 0 reward.

-Colors and aesthetics are present but randomly initalized and are not meaningful for the outcome.
-However they are useful to distinguish the agents.
+Colors and aesthetics are present but randomly initialized and are not meaningful for the outcome.
+However, they are useful to distinguish the agents.

 ## IO of an agent
 The main goal of an agent is to take an action that maximizes his reward given the current environment.

 ### Input
-A tuple of four element:
+A tuple of four elements:

 1. a numpy array of shape `(n_agents_per_team, n_observation)`: this represents observations made by all agents of one team.
 Given the fact that this is part of the input for the decision mechanism it seems that agents of the same team can share all information (all possible observation can be found [here](http://docs.gym.derkgame.com/#gym_derk.ObservationKeys)).
 2. a numpy array of shape `(n_agents_per_team)`: this represents rewards associated to each team member of the same team.
 This is the fitness function computed by the library and the value can be negative, for this reason a NN with ReLU could cut some information.